Substance Abuse Education for Delaware Nurses

 SAFE MEDICATION DISPOSAL

-Prescribers and/or pharmacists often provide specific disposal instructions for unused or expired medicines, and patients are educated to follow those instructions.
+Prescribers and pharmacists often provide specific disposal instructions for unused or expired medicines, and patients are educated to follow those instructions.
 There are a variety of ways to dispose of medications.
-The FDA (2020a) outlines three options for drug disposal according to the type of drug: a take-back site, the flush list, or household trash.
+The U.S. Food and Drug Administration (U.S. FDA, 2024a) outlines three options for drug disposal according to the type of drug: a take-back site, the flush list, or household trash.

 Flushing Disposal